 DEAR FRIENDS OF A LIVING LIBRARY & LIFE FRAMES, INC.

 Welcome to the abundant world of A Living Library, or A.L.L., for short.
-We greatly appreciate your support and engagement.
-Since 1992, we have been operating on lots of Love, Inspiration, True Grit, plus Grants from city, state and private foundations from the California Strategic Growth Council and Cal Fire to the San Francisco Department of Children, Youth and their Families (DCYF), Roosevelt Island Operating Corporation (RIOC), and San Francisco Public Utilities Commission (SFPUC), to the Ford and Salesforce foundations.
+Since 1992 we have been operating on lots of Love and Inspiration, plus Grants from city, state and private foundations from the California Strategic Growth Council and Cal Fire to the San Francisco Department of Children, Youth and their Families (DCYF), Roosevelt Island Operating Corporation (RIOC), and San Francisco Public Utilities Commission (SFPUC), to the Ford and Salesforce foundations.

 CELEBRATING 24 YEARS